spiritinlife/spiritinlife.github.io/_posts/2015-02-13-retrofit-eventbus-cool.markdown

 {% endhighlight %}

 So how did i do that ?<br>
-As you see the only thing i changes is that i changed Callback to BusNetCallback and rename success and failure.<br>
+As you see the only thing that changed is the Callback to BusNetCallback and rename success and failure.<br>
 And i say to you that this is a secure way and as you see mostly nothing has changed from the retrofit way.<br>

 <h1>SO Lets see what i did to achieve this</h1><br>